vdclab/vdclab-wiki/CTD.md

 ## Ease of Use
 - Different way to search the database (gene, chemical, disease, ...).
 See here: http://ctdbase.org/search/
 - Results sorted by categories.
-- Tables of results downloadable in various format.
+- Tables of results downloadable in various formats.

 ## Citations